Aphris-Karu/Free-Corrade-AI/README.md

-# This is the new AI for Corrade
+# This is the FREE AI for Corrade
-Note: this is an early beta version that I am still working on!
+Note: this is a beta version that I am still working on!

 It is based on Rivescript and written using the Perl RiveScript Plugin.